In our actions

 • When possible, campus publications are printed on 100 percent recycled paper, and we support the use of inks made from vegetable products.

 • A comprehensive, campus-wide recycling program is in place to collect mixed paper, plastic, aluminum and glass containers, cardboard, batteries, light bulbs, and copier and printer cartridges.

 • Durable products are favored over single-use or disposable items.
 Paper products such as paper cups, napkins, paper towels and toilet paper, are made from 100% recycled paper fiber.

-• Students have begun a composting program to utilize food waste proactively, and a student garden is planned for 2015.In our operations
+• Students have begun a composting program to utilize food waste proactively, and a student garden was created on campus.In our operations

 • Building renovations are furnished with carpeting that is both made with recycled material and is recyclable.